Bardot (Australian band): 2002–2019: Break-up and post-Bardot years

-2020–present: 20th anniversary celebrations, Greatest Hits and mini reunion
+2020–present: 20th anniversary celebrations, Greatest Hits and reunion

 In April 2020, to commemorate the 20th anniversary of their debut single "Poison", Wood, Underwood and Chapple reunited remotely online to perform the song.
 Barry would also release her own version of "Poison" later that year.
 A greatest hits album was released on vinyl in January 2021 and a further compilation containing remixes, b-sides and the previously unreleased track, "Something Worth Fighting For", was released digitally in April 2021.
 In June 2021, both of Bardot's studio albums were re-issued on vinyl for the first time and in July 2021, an EP of new remixes was released.

 In October 2021, Underwood and Chapple professionally reunited as a duo under the name Ka'Bel, releasing their debut single "Broken Hearted".
 In 2023 Chapple published a memoir outlining her time in Bardot called The Girl in the Band.

+On 4 February 2026, it was announced that Bardot would reunite without Monk, for a performance at the Mighty Hoopla music festival in Sydney later that month, to celebrate their 25 year anniversary.
+In May, they performed as part of Mighty Hoopla's London lineup.